Paradise | Abdulrazak Gurnah

 The German colonisers are always in the background of the book, with stories of their brutality and rumours of their superhuman powers spreading throughout the country.
 In the last act of the book, the Germans finally arrive at Yusuf and Khalil's store.
 Yusuf seizes the opportunity to escape and win his "freedom".
 The irony being that the arrival of the Europeans marks the start of a new form of slavery.

-My Verdict: I struggled a little with this book, as I felt that the story didn't go anywhere and the characters didn't develop as fully as I would have liked.
+I struggled a little with this book, as I felt that the story didn't go anywhere and the characters didn't develop as fully as I would have liked.
 Gurnah's prose style is beautiful and poetic, and the way he has interwoven Koranic stories into this novel is extremely intelligent.
 I really like the way he deals with the pre- and post- colonial history of East Africa, especially Tanzania, raising questions and pointing out nuances that are never usually mentioned when stories are written from a Eurocentric point of view.
 Although I wasn't a huge fan of his particular novel, I would still recommend it and am eager to read more by this Nobel Prize winner.

 Posted 14.06.2022